lratcli/capstone-project/README.md

 [Link to project KanBan](https://github.com/users/lratcli/projects/12)

 Spec A Console is a fun website whose purpose is to allow people to create and share alternate-history games consoles.
-It's a chance to re-live plaground argunments about would could be, what should be, and what definitely shouldn't be.
+It's a chance to re-live playground arguments about what could be, what should be, and what definitely shouldn't be.

 Create an account and create a system for others to view or leave a review of.